About MDM4U1

 Here is a video showing students' work at the end of Mr. Ho's Math Fusion Classroom:

-Culminating Project: Application of Probability - Games of Chance
+Culminating Project: The Origin of Probability & Its Applications - Games of Chance

 Mr. Ho's MDM4U1 students worked on a culminating project at the end of the course.
 One requirement of this culminating project was to have them design and create a game that involves chance.
-They needed to calculate the theoretical and experimental winning (or losing) probabilities for their games, and there needed to be at least 10 players to play their games.
+They needed to calculate the theoretical and experimental probabilities for the outcomes of their games, and there needed to be at least 10 players to play their games.
 Here are short video clips showcasing their work.